All autoequivalences are spherical twists: General autoequivalences

 \item $R$ and $L$ are related by:

-\end{enumerate} \end{defn} The utility of this definition is that if any two of these conditions hold, then the other two hold automatically \cite{AnnLog}.
+\end{list} \end{defn} The utility of this definition is that if any two of these conditions hold, then the other two hold automatically \cite{AnnLog} (see also \cite{Meachan}).
 When $F$ is spherical we call $T$ a spherical twist.

-\begin{rem} We are being a little careless here: to be able to take cones on functors we should really choose dg-enhancements of $\cC$ and $\cD$ and lift $F, R$ and $L$ to quasi-functors.
+\begin{rem} We are being a little careless here: to be able to take cones on functors we should really choose dg-enhancements of $\cC$ and $\cD$ and assume we have lifts of $F, R$ and $L$ to quasi-functors (see for example \cite[\S 2]{AnnLog} or \cite[\S 4]{Toen}).
 Alternatively we can assume we're in some geometric or algebraic context where we have a sensible model for the functor category (Fourier-Mukai kernels, bimodules, etc). \end{rem}

 We wish to show that any autoequivalence of $\cD$ arises from some spherical functor.
 We will begin by considering two (closely analogous) examples, and extrapolate from there to the general case.